Raymond-Iacobacci/TheDebtCollectorsRepository/Backend/README.md

 *app.js* mounts the routers for the subdirectories, enables CORS, and allows the server to listen on port 8080.
 The *utils.js* file contains helper functions that are used in multiple files.
 The most notable functions from here are getDate() and executeQuery() which are used signficantly throughout the application.

 ## Working with UUIDs
 The database stores the tenantID, managerID, requestID, commentID, and attachmentID as binary(16) UUIDs.
-The frontend retrieves and returns these UUID's without the '0x' in front.
-When performing a SELECT query with a UUID in the databse, you must insert the '0x' at the beginning of the ID.
+When the middleware recieves a UUID from the frontend in the query or body parameter, the UUID will not have the '0x' attached to the front.
+When you are performing a SELECT query in the database with the executeQuery() function, you must insert the '0x' at the front of the UUID.
 When performing an INSERT query with a UUID, you must use Buffer.from(UUID, 'hex') as the data you are inserting.
-(Note that the UUID should NOT have '0x' in this case).
+(Note that the UUID should not include the '0x' in this case).

 ## Developing/Testing code locally
 1. From the root directory, enter the command: cd Backend